erikbjo/beeonbudget/README.md

 ## Installation

-The application is distributed as a .msi file.
+The application is distributed as a .msi or .exe file.
 To install the application, download the .msi file and follow the installation manual.

 To run the application from source, clone the repository and run the following command in the root directory of the